-Arjun Verma is a sitarist trained by the legendary Maestro
+Arjun Verma, sitarist, was trained by the legendary Maestro

 Ali Akbar Khan

 With over 25 years of performance experience at venues including the United Nations (Geneva), the Fillmore (San Francisco), Fox Theater (Oakland), Pattee Arena (Monterey), the New School (New York), Birmingham Museum of Art (Birmingham), Prague Castle (Prague), and NBC Bay Area television (San Jose), Arjun has emerged with a unique voice on the sitar—both within the tradition of North Indian Classical Music, and through his innovative cross-genre collaborations.

 Arjun has spent his entire life steeped in the tradition of North Indian Classical Music.
 The son of internationally performing sitarist Roop Verma, who was a disciple of Ali Akbar Khan and Ravi Shankar, Arjun began learning sitar from his father at age five.